geshan/geshan.github.com/posts/2022-06-12-typescript-optional-parameters.md

 ## Conclusion

-In this useful guide, we saw how to use optional parameters in Typescript function with a simple yet practical example.
+In this useful guide, we saw how to use optional parameters in the TypeScript function with a simple yet practical example.

 > I hope it has helped you unravel how optional and default parameters work in TypeScript.